-We are required by law to protect the privacy and confidentiality of health information about you, which we call “protected health information,” or “PHI” for short.
-We are required to explain how we may use PHI about you and when we can give out PHI to others.
+We are required by law to protect the privacy and confidentiality of PHI.
+We are required to explain how we may use PHI about you and when we may give out PHI to others.
 You have rights regarding PHI about you as described in this Notice.
 We are required to follow the procedures in this Notice.
 We have the right to change our privacy practices and to make new Notice provisions effective for all PHI that we maintain by posting the revised notice at our location, making copies of the revised notice available upon request, and posting the revised notice on our website.

 HOW WE USE OR DISCLOSE PROTECTED HEALTH INFORMATION.

 We access, use, and disclose PHI for a variety of reasons, as permitted or required by HIPAA.
 Other applicable laws governing sensitive information (including behavioral health information, drug and alcohol treatment information, and HIV status) may further limit these uses and disclosures.
 The following includes descriptions and examples of our potential uses and disclosures of your PHI.
 Please note that not every potential use and disclosure will be listed in this Notice, but all of the ways we may use or disclose your PHI will fall within one of the categories below.